-A violation occurs when the player breaks one of the rules of Basketball.
-A violation results in the awarding of the ball to the opponents.

-It can also result from the player taking more than 2 steps without bouncing the ball on the floor.
-This is called Traveling.

-Another example of violation occurs when a player stops dribbling and then starts dribbling again or when he bounces the ball with both hands on the ball.
-We call this a double Dribble.

-A violation is also committed if you twist your hand, when in contact with the ball, beyond the vertical, bringing it under the ball.
-This is called Carry, as the hand must always remain on the top of the ball.
+- A violation occurs when the player breaks one of the rules of basketball.
+A violation results in the awarding of the ball to the opponents - It can also result from the player taking more than 2 steps without bouncing the ball on the floor.
+This is called 'travelling' - Another example of violation occurs when a player stops dribbling and then starts dribbling again or when they bounce the ball with both hands on the ball.
+We call this a 'double dribble' - A violation is also committed if a player twists their hand, when in contact with the ball, beyond the vertical, bringing it under the ball.
+This is called a 'carry', as the hand must always remain on the top of the ball - A foul is an illegal action that can be committed by a player from one team against a player from the opposing team.

-Fouls

-A foul is an illegal action that can be committed by player from one team against a player from the opposing team.
 Basketball is generally said to be a non-contact game.
-If contact occurs beyond what is deemed to be reasonable, or if a player thereby obtains an unfair advantage from it, a foul is committed.

-There are two types of fouls.
-The first are called defensive fouls.
+If contact occurs beyond what is deemed to be reasonable, or if a player thereby obtains an unfair advantage from it, a foul is committed - There are two types of fouls.
+The first are called 'defensive fouls'.
 They occur when the offensive player is being fouled by the defender.
 Defenders should not block, push, trip, strike or hold the player in possession of the ball.
-The second ones are the offensive fouls.
-For example, a player in offence commits a foul when charging into a stationary defender.
+The second ones are the 'offensive fouls'.
+For example, a player in offense commits a foul when charging into a stationary defender